pallets-eco/flask-mail/docs/index.rst

 Configuring flask-mail
 ----------------------

-Flask-mail is configured through the standard Flask configuration options:
+Flask-mail is configured through the standard Flask config API.
+These are the available options (each is explained later in the documentation):

 * ``MAIL_SERVER`` : default ``'localhost'``